angular/angular.io/README.md

 - `gulp run-e2e-tests --fast` to ignore npm install, webdriver update and boilerplate copy

 Any combination of options is possible.

+### Resetting the project
+This project generates a lot of untracked files, if you wish to reset it to a mint state, you can run:

+- `git clean -xdf`

+Also, there is a script available for Linux and OSX users that will setup the project using the steps shown in this section:

+- `./scripts/install.sh`

 ## Technology Used